Table of contents

 - Conclusion about Toxic foods for dogs

-It can be quite tempting to feed treats and snacks to your dog,, However what we consider to be healthy and nutritious food for humans, can be toxic foods for dogs
+It can be pretty tempting to feed treats and snacks to your dog.
+However, what we consider healthy and nutritious food for humans can be toxic foods for dogs.

-Here we list several toxic foods for dogs that you should avoid feeding to your dog at all costs, to prevent an emergency visit to the Vet.
-This is by no means an exhaustive list; of foods bad for dogs as there are many other foods not specifically intended for animals that may cause illness and harm to your loved pets.
+Here we list several toxic foods for dogs that you should avoid feeding your dog at all costs to prevent an emergency visit to the Vet.
+This is by no means an exhaustive list; of foods bad for dogs, as there are many other foods not explicitly intended for animals that may cause illness and harm to your loved pets.
 Discuss any nutritional queries with your Vet or pet nutritionist.

 Just as humans love a varied diet, so do our dogs.
-An array of different food types makes mealtimes interesting and is good for both mental and physical health.
+Various food types make mealtimes interesting and suitable for mental and physical health.
 You will see a happier and more well-behaved dog.
-Create your dog’s meals using people food, switch up proteins and vegetables from time to time, offer him some tripe, or add an egg.
+Create your dog’s meals using people’s food, switch up proteins and vegetables occasionally, offer him some tripe, or add an egg.
 These protein-rich additions are great for your dog’s well-being.

 The A to Z of foods bad for dogs

 Like with some humans Alcohol can have a huge impact on our dogs.
-Even just a small sip of beer.
+Even just a tiny sip of beer.

-Alcoholic drinks will not only cause the dogs to get intoxicated lie it does with humans and lead to sickness, but it can also cause permanent damage to the central nervous system.
+Alcoholic drinks will not only cause the dogs to get intoxicated as it does with humans and lead to sickness, but they can also cause permanent damage to the central nervous system.

 These contain persin that can be found in Avocados.
-Whilst many people are fine with this, it can cause diarrhoea and vomiting in dogs if they have a lot of it
+Whilst many people are OK with this; it can cause diarrhoea and vomiting in dogs if they have a lot of it.

 It is strongly advised that you keep your dogs away from avocados (especially if you grow them)